malintha/multi_uav_simulator/readme.md

     This adds a new Crazyflie model to the environment.
 If you want a larger quadrotor model, you can use `bigquad_description/bigquad.urdf.xacro` instead.

 2) Now add the following block to bind a quadrotor instance to the URDF model.
 Here we pass the `robot_id` and the internal controller's frequency as arguments to the quadrotor instance.
 In addition, we use `rosparam` to specify the quadrotor's model parameters and the controller gains.
-The parameters for the Biqquad and the Crazyflie are can be found in `config/bigquad_params.yaml` and `config/crazyflie_params.yaml` files respectively.
+The parameters for the Bigquad and the Crazyflie can be found in `config/bigquad_params.yaml` and `config/crazyflie_params.yaml` files respectively.

         <group ns="robot_6">
             <node name="drone" pkg="multi_uav_simulator" type="multi_uav_simulator" output="screen" args="6 $(arg controller_frequency)">